ReviewsWorthy.net is reader-supported. As an Amazon affiliate, we earn from qualifying purchases.Learn more

-Since dogs are covered with fur they require shampoos to clean and condition them, just like human need shampoos for their hair.
+Since dogs are covered with fur they require shampoos to clean and condition them, just like humans need shampoos for their hair.

 Some human shampoos maybe harsh on the dog and disturb their oil and pH balance.
 Therefore, there are special products made especially for dogs and other pets that should be used on them.